|

 arrival in the emergency room.

-He was then taken to the surgical intensive
+He was then taken to the

-care unit for further resuscitation.
-Six
+surgical intensive care unit for further

-days after admission he was taken for
+resuscitation.
+Six days after admission he

-definitive internal and external fixation of
+was taken for definitive internal and

-his anterior and posterior pelvis.
-He
+external fixation of his anterior and

-received a total of nine units of PRBCs and
+nine units of PRBCs and two units of FFP

-two units of FFP during his hospital stay.
+during his hospital stay.
+He subsequently

-He subsequently underwent delayed rectal and
+underwent delayed rectal and urethral

-urethral reconstruction and rehabilitation.
+reconstruction and rehabilitation.

 Surgical Technique